jshafto/express-amusement-park-tracker-with-auth/README.md

 Completed as part of the App Academy curriculum.
 Implementation by Juliet Shafto and Michelle Zhang.

 ## Project Description
+The Amusement Park Tracker allows users to view, create, update, and delete both parks and attractions.
+Users can register for an account and login, and from their account they can record visits to park attractions.

 ## Project Status
 - [x] Create User model